KONECRANES PLC FINANCIAL STATEMENT RELEASE 2020 FEBRUARY 4, 2021 8:30 am EET

 ANALYST AND PRESS BRIEFING

-An analyst and press conference will be held at the restaurant Savoy (address: Eteläesplanadi 14, Helsinki, 7th floor) on February 6, 2020, at 11.00 am Finnish time.
-The Interim Report will be presented by Konecranes’ President and CEO Rob Smith and CFO Teo Ottola.
+A live international webcast for analysts, investors and media will be held on February 4, 2021, at 10:30 a.m.
+Finnish time.
+The financial statement release 2020 will be presented by Konecranes’ President and CEO Rob Smith and CFO Teo Ottola.

-A live webcast of the conference will begin at 11.00 am at www.konecranes.com.
-Please see the press release dated January 23, 2020 for the conference call details.
+Please see the press release dated January 21, 2021 for the webcast details.

 Vice President, Investor Relations

 Konecranes is a world-leading group of Lifting Businesses™, serving a broad range of customers, including manufacturing and process industries, shipyards, ports and terminals.
 Konecranes provides productivity enhancing lifting solutions as well as services for lifting equipment of all makes.
-In 2019, Group sales totaled EUR 3.33 billion.
-Including MHE-Demag, the Group has around 18,000 employees in 50 countries.
+In 2020, Group sales totaled EUR 3.2 billion.
+The Group has around 16,900 employees in 50 countries.
 Konecranes shares are listed on the Nasdaq Helsinki (symbol: KCR).